How long people live for

 Herefordshire life expectancy higher than nationally

 Life expectancy in males and females have increased steadily in Herefordshire since 1991-93 with both figures being consistently higher than those for England as a whole (Figure 1).
-For those born in Herefordshire in 2015-17 the average life expectancy is 79.8 years for males and 83.6 years which means that for a newborn baby boy born in Herefordshire can expect to live 4.9 years longer than a quarter of a century ago; the corresponding figure for a newborn baby girl is 3.5 years.
+For those born in Herefordshire in 2015-17 the average life expectancy is 79.8 years for males and 83.6 years for females, which means that for a newborn baby boy born in Herefordshire can expect to live 4.9 years longer than a quarter of a century ago; the corresponding figure for a newborn baby girl is 3.5 years.
 However, since 2012-14 life expectancy for both sexes have shown small falls locally, although both figures remain higher than those for England.

 Figure 1: Life expectancy at birth